 The League's legal department is situated at the confluence of many important legal and policy areas and is an excellent resource for municipal attorneys.

-The League Amicus Committee considers requests from League members to file for amicus curae status in cases of statewide importance that have reached the Appellate level.
+The League Amicus Committee considers requests from members to participate as amicus curiae in ongoing litigation.

-This service does not offer "second opinions" or alternatives to your municipal attorney, who should be your primary source of legal advice.
+Please Note: This service does not offer "second opinions" or alternatives to your municipal attorney, who should be your primary source of legal advice.